Old Garden Roses

 Gallica Roses

 Gallicas are one of the oldest groups of old garden roses.
 They are characterized by having few thorns, a compact habit with flowers borne on erect, firm stems, and a suckering proclivity which can develop into large colonies.
 However, gallicas only bloom in spring, though for a quite long period, but their flower form, abundance of blooms and rich colors make up for that.
 Colors run from all shades of pink to mauve, purple and red.
-Gallica roses include ‘Belle de Crécy,’ violet; ‘Cardinal de Richelieu,’ purple; ‘Charles de Mills,’ rich red to mauve; ‘Complicata’ single pink; Rosa gallica ‘Versicolor’ (also called Rosa Mundi), a sport of the Apothecary's Rose, pale pink streaked with deep pink; Rosa gallica var. officinalis (Apothecary’s Rose, or the Red Rose of Lancaster), deep pink; ‘Tuscany Superb,’ purple.
+Gallica roses include ‘Belle de Crécy,’ violet; 'Belle Isis,' pale pink;‘Cardinal de Richelieu,’ purple; ‘Charles de Mills,’ rich red to mauve; ‘Complicata’ single pink; Rosa gallica ‘Versicolor’ (also called Rosa Mundi), a sport of the Apothecary's Rose, pale pink streaked with deep pink; Rosa gallica var. officinalis (Apothecary’s Rose, or the Red Rose of Lancaster), deep pink; ‘Tuscany Superb,’ purple.

 Rosa 'Belle de Crecy' is an old gallica rose that opens pink and fades to soft violet.Rosa 'Belle de Crecy'